Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Additional Related Work

 A dominant current approach to generative world modeling uses transformer backbones trained with diffusion-style objectives, extending to long rollouts via sliding window inference \citep{chen2024diffusionforcingnexttokenprediction, feng2024matrixinfinitehorizonworldgeneration, yin2025slowbidirectionalfastautoregressive, huang2025selfforcingbridgingtraintest}.
-In particular, History-Guided Diffusion Forcing, which extends video diffusion to stable autoregressive rollouts, denoises multiple frames jointly and can leverage attention over recent context to improve short-range temporal coherence and conditioning fidelity (represented in the DFoT baseline we benchmark against) \citep{song2025historyguidedvideodiffusion}.
+In particular, History-Guided Diffusion Forcing, extends previous video diffusion approaches, which denoised a video of a predefined length with bespoke history conditioning strategies, to enable autoregressive video rollouts.
+The method does this by denoising multiple frames jointly where each frame can have a different noise level, and can leverage self-attention over recent context (with a noise level of zero) within a unified attention window to improve short-range temporal coherence (represented as the DFoT baseline we benchmark against) \citep{song2025historyguidedvideodiffusion}.
 However, in partially observed settings, long horizon prediction requires retrieving and updating information that may have been observed far in the past (e.g. objects that moved out of view).
 Under the common sliding window attention regime, context is necessarily truncated as rollouts grow, so information that leaves the window becomes inaccessible to the model to generate new frames.
 The model must remain consistent with past observations while simultaneously reflecting state changes that occurred out of view, yet neither requirement is naturally supported once the relevant evidence is outside the attention window (as visualized in Figure \ref{fig:model_comparisons}).
 Consequently, despite strong perceptual quality, windowed diffusion transformer simulators struggle to maintain globally consistent, stateful predictions over long horizons, especially in scenes that have out of view dynamics.

+Another line of work on generative world models uses a non-diffusion reconstruction objective, such as Dreamer V3 \citep{hafner2024masteringdiversedomainsworld}.
+These works use a recurrent state to maintain consistency, and suffer from both poor visual quality (diffusion objectives are typically better at generative modeling over signals like image frames), and a lack of memory for long horizon prediction, as we explored through our Dreamer V3 RSSM baseline.